 If you find it hard to follow our “mathematical” explanation, just skip ahead and try to understand what we are doing by looking at the pictures.
 We are not cheating, and there is a logic behind the whole thing 😉

-First draw the dobby card on the right side of the weave editor.
+Draw a peg plan (also cold a lifting plan or dobby card) at the right side of the weave editor.
 Use the left mouse button for drawing black points (warp up) in the weave editor, and right mouse button to erase them.
 You will need just two shafts for the motif.
 On the top of the weave editor you have to draw the draft.
 Notice that the draft is equal to the dobby card from the bottom.
 As you will draw the draft, the card will be automatically copied in the weave.

-Once you click the OK button in the Jacquard conversion window, you will get the jacquard weave.
-This jacquard weave will be present in the weave editor, and the fabric in the main window will also be recalculated using this weave.
+The weave replaces the content of the weave editor and the fabric in the main window will also be recalculated using this weave.
 Note that there is no big difference between jacquard and dobby weave in ArahWeave.
-If the weave is on less than 40 shafts, you also see the card and draft in the weave editor, otherwise this information is hidden.
-This is all the difference.
-After all, it is just a weave – and in fact many customers will not understand the difference between the dobby and jacquard.
-The “knowledgeable” among them will know that dobby weaves are small, so maybe we can trick them into thinking that this fabric was woven on a jacquard and get a higher price 😉
+If a weave uses less than 99 shafts, you also see the card and draft in the weave editor, otherwise this information is hidden.

-Seleziona Fabric > Yarns to set yarn count and twists per meter in the yarn editor.
+Quindi selezionate Fabric > Filati to set yarn count and twists per meter in the yarn editor.
 First you must use the mouse to select the yarn which you will edit, for example A, and enter the values, followed by Enter.
-You can copy the yarn properties to a weft with the right mouse button; color will not be copied.
+You can copy the yarn properties to the a weft with the right mouse button; color will not be copied.

 Now set the density in Fabric > Density.
 You can easily count the number of ends and picks per centimeter in the sample, if you magnify the scanned fabric.
 The density is 17 ends/cm and 15.5 picks/cm.

-To get a simulation of fabric on a screen, select View > Simulation (8 levels, each next is better, but also slower.
-You can zoom in or zoom out from the Zoom menu, or by pressing + e l' – on the keyboard.
+To get a simulation of fabric on a screen, select View > Simulation (9 levels, each next is better, but also slower).
+You can zoom in or zoom out from the Zoom menu, or by pressing + and – on the keyboard, or using Ctrl and mouse wheel, or by Zoom in and Zoom out .
 The current zoom factor is displayed on the top of the main window.

 We got pretty close to the original, didn’t we?

-It is true – the weave is too big to be printed out.
+If you need for some reason to print that weave – it is too big to fit the A4 or letter paper size.
 But ArahWeave has a special weave compression printout function, which detects repeats in the weave and prints a smaller weave with indication of repeats.

 If you have a very big printer, and the cost of ink and paper are not important to you, you are of course free to print out the weave at its full size 😉

-If you have electronic dobbies on your loom, you do not need to print out the weave at all, since you can transfer the weave directly from ArahWeave to the dobby using a smart card and appropriate reader/writer device.
+If you have electronic dobbies on your loom, you do not need to print out the weave at all, since you can transfer the weave directly from ArahWeave to the dobby over the network, USB memory stick or a smart card and appropriate reader/writer device.
 But the weave printout is still useful for documentation purposes.
 For some customers, we have put their weave “printout” pictures on line on a web server, so their weave database is available to anyone within the company at all times.